ai-1st/aws-tools/docs/awsGetCostAndUsage.md

 - **Combined filtering**: User-provided filters are combined with the automatic record type filter
 - **Improved accuracy**: Focuses on actual usage costs rather than accounting adjustments

+### Chart Generation
+- **Stacked Column Charts**: Generates Vega-Lite chart specifications for visualizing cost data over time
+- **90% Cost Threshold**: Only shows dimensions that constitute 90% of total cost to reduce chart clutter
+- **"Other" Category**: Remaining dimensions (outside 90% threshold) are grouped into an "Other" category
+- **Cost-Included Labels**: Legend labels include total cost for each dimension (e.g., "$1,171 AWS Lambda")
+- **Comma Formatting**: Large numbers are formatted with commas for better readability (e.g., "$1,171")
+- **Optimized Legends**: Multi-column layout (4 columns) with constrained width and symbol limits
+- **PNG & SVG Export**: Chart specifications can be rendered to both PNG and SVG files

 ## Input Schema
 ```typescript
 {